 Where this CoC Applies

 This CoC is for all participation in RIPE.
-That means any in-person events, including social activities organised alongside those events.
-It also means any Internet mediated participation, including mailing lists, real time video or chat functionality, and communication technologies to be deployed in the future.
+This means in-person events, including social activities organised alongside those events.
+It also means any Internet-mediated participation, including mailing lists, real-time video or chat functionality, and communication technologies to be deployed in the future.

 This includes but is not limited to: